swoogles/daml/daml-lf/notes/2018-11-01-contract-keys.rst

 * Marcin: What happens when a non-maintainer runs the transaction?
 Do we just trust that the lookup result stored in the transaction is right?

-  Intuitively this makes sense because we know that for the transaction to go through we must have it authorized by maintainers.
+  This makes sense because we know that for the transaction to go through we must have it authorized by maintainers.
 (Simon agrees)

 * Similarly, what happens when a ``fetchByKey`` is run by somebody